 - Parent surveys

 - Diet information

 - Child life experiences

 - Blood samples A numbing lotion, called EMLA, will be used.

 - Stool samples

-Our staff is always available to answer questions and help to make visits as easy as possible.
-Please contact us:
+Our staff is always available to answer any of your questions and help to make visits as easy as possible.
+Please call or email us: